BogdanVko/NicksGoodbyeCard/README.md

 # NicksGoodbyeCard
 This is a simple Goodbye card program written in Go.
 This program will output the main messages followed by a list of messages from each colleageue.
+You should be able to make a Pull Request here, and I will merge it.

-Each team Pegasus colleague has to have at least 1 message for Nick in the list of messages that corresponds to them.
-Please edit the `signCardHere` list in order to append a message.
+Each signing colleague has to have at least 1 message writtenfor Nick in the list of messages that corresponds to them; please edit the `signCardHere` list in order to append a message.

 You have to find a struct in the list with your name and add/del messages as you please.
 Also feel free to add people to this, it will help a lot!

 Feel free to change the code however you wish!
 I created this really quickly just to provide a basic framework for us to give Nick an original goodbye card.
 If you want to just add some